mkbaldwin/mkbaldwin.github.io/_posts/2020-07-19-github-profile-readme.md

 The script above does the following:

   * Schedules the action to run once a day (or it can be run manually from within GitHub.
   * Ensures the latest content from the GitHub profile repository is checked out.
   * Downloads both SaxonHE (our XSLT processor).
 The `ubuntu-latest` image includes Java that can easily be used to run XSLTs.
   * Downloads the latest Atom feed from my website.
   * Runs a transformation that generates a `README_END.md` file.
   * Combines the readme start and end files into a single `README.md` file that GitHub will display.
   * Ensures our changes are committed.

 _Before committing the script make sure to update to for your site._

 Now, you can run the action and see that it successfully generates the `README.md` file and commits it into the repository.

+<small>This article is also published on <a href="https://dev.to/mkbaldwin/display-latest-blog-posts-on-github-profile-readme-cba">dev.to</a>.</small>